SqueezedLemon/DriveIn/README.md

-Practice Project to implement frontend-backend development using >NET Core mvc.
+Practice Project to implement frontend-backend development using .NET Core mvc.